 Today 10 Gbit/s through the internal Ethernet may be enough.
 But the demand may well be for 40 Gbit/s in the next two years.
 And when will lines with a transmission rate of 100 Gbit/s be the standard for transmitting information within an enterprise?
 Administrators are faced with a great challenge, which many enterprises meet with simple upgrades.
 If a specific array of switches is no longer sufficient for current needs, the components are disposed of and replaced with more modern products.
 Enormous costs are incurred in relation to the company’s size and requirements, and these will arise once more within a period of just a few years.

-Decision-makers can avoid this problem with expandable switches from manufacturers like Juniper Networks.
+Decision-makers can avoid this problem with expandable switches from manufacturers like Juniper Networks and Cisco.
 These products grow in line with requirements in the enterprise.
 In the coming months and years, it will be possible to scale today’s speeds according to needs and increase them by using enhanced hardware.
 In the fast-moving IT sector, looking into the future in an especially difficult task, and it is hard to specify precise needs.
 However, one thing is sure: the demands placed on network bandwidths are set to increase.
 And then, enterprises with expandable switches will be in the best position.

 An eye on flexibility